FAR-Lab/Interactive-Lab-Hub/Lab 2/README.md

 ## Part G.
 ## Sketch and brainstorm further interactions and features you would like for your clock for Part 2.

+For Part 2, I plan to add more functionalities and clearer instructions on how to use the product.

 # Prep for Part 2